Page last updated:

 If the buildpack fails with an exception, the exception message is logged with a log level of

 ERROR.
 The exception stack trace is logged with a log level of

 DEBUG.
 This prevents users from seeing stack traces by default.

-Once staging completes, the buildpack stops logging.
-The Loggregator handles application logging.
+Once staging completes, the buildpack stops logging then the Loggregator handles application logging.

 Your application must write to STDOUT or STDERR for its logs to be included in the Loggregator stream.
-For more information, see the Application Logging in Cloud Foundry topic.
+For more information about logging, see App Logging in Cloud Foundry.

 The Java buildpack pulls the contents of

 Adding System Key Manager Adding Key Manager for /etc/cf-instance-credentials/instance.key and /etc/cf-instance-credentials/instance.crt Start watching /etc/cf-instance-credentials/instance.crt Start watching /etc/cf-instance-credentials/instance.key Initialized KeyManager for /etc/cf-instance-credentials/instance.key and /etc/cf-instance-credentials/instance.crt